Tips for Visiting the Saturnia Hot Springs Italy

 If you put Saturnia into your GPS it will take you to the town of Saturnia which is not where the Springs are.
 They are located out in the countryside.
 So, be sure to save this post or take a screenshot so you know what to type in when you get there!

-If you are thinking about visiting Saturnia thermal baths, do it.
+If you are thinking about visiting Saturnia thermal waters, do it.
 You will not regret taking a day trip driving through the Tuscan Countryside and soaking in one of the most famous and most relaxing hot springs in Italy.
 If you still have questions about your trip, feel free to leave a comment or shoot me an email!

 Thank you to Big Brave Nomad for the helpful advice on visiting the Saturnia Hot Springs!